 The Summit also included key note contributions from Alison Kennedy, Director of STFC Hartree, Dr Jon Hague Vice President Open Innovation at Unilever, Irene Lopez de Vallero Director of Research at the UK Digital Catapult, Kelvin Prescott, Head of Specialist SalesO2 and vTime MD,Clement Wangerin.

-Carl Wong CEO of Living Lens - a Liverpool soft-ware company who also have a growing business base in the US said:
+Carl Wong, CEO of Living Lens - a Liverpool soft-ware company who also have a growing business base in the US - added: